 began to interpret the Bible in their own unique ways.
 They continually formed new

 sects that they felt were closer to Jesus' intentions for the church.
 In the

 past fifteen decades in North America schisms occurred over the legitimacy of

 human slavery, and whether to allow women to be ordained.
 A number of mainline

 their organizations intact in spite of differences of

 belief about sexual orientation.
-They are debating whether to grant equal
+Some have already decided to grant equal

 Size of religious groups in the U.S.